Who we are

 What’s more

-The Learning about Forests (LEAF) programme is designed for schools and encourages environmental education through awareness raising among students, teachers and the wider community.
+The Learning about Ecosystems and Forests (LEAF) programme is designed for colleges and schools and encourages environmental education through awareness raising among teachers, soon-to-be teachers, students, and the wider community.
 The programme looks at all the functions of forests, ecological, social, economical and cultural.

-The overall aims of the programme are to see an increased level of awareness and knowledge about the key role forests play for sustainable life on our planet and to stimulate activities that will help students achieve an increased level of environmental maturity irrespective of age and previous knowledge.
+The overall aims of the LEAF programme are to see an increased level of awareness and knowledge about the key role forests play for sustainable life on our planet and to stimulate activities that will help participants achieve an increased level of environmental maturity irrespective of age and previous knowledge.

 - Contact with the natural world has significant health benefits (reduced ADD, reduced anxiety, enhances self-control and self-discipline).

-- Contact with the natural world increase children’s’ ability to focus and enhances cognitive abilities and has the capacity to improve academic performance.
+- Contact with the natural world increases participants’ ability to focus and enhances cognitive abilities and has the capacity to improve academic performance.

 - The programme is directly linked to many of the Curriculum Strands.

-- The programme helps develop students’ decision-making skills and builds students’ confidence and sense of citizenship through participation.
+- The programme helps develop participants’ decision-making skills and builds participants’ confidence and sense of citizenship through participation.

 - It offers a well-defined, measurable model for the delivery of national and international policy and objectives for education and awareness about forests.

-- Ensure students learn to enjoy the outdoors.
+- Ensure participants learn to enjoy the outdoors.
 Encourage positive experiences outdoors and develop a positive attitude toward the environment and our forests.

-- Ensure students experience and observe nature.
-Help students gain a general curiosity about nature and human interaction with forests.
+- Ensure participants experience and observe nature.
+Help participants gain a general curiosity about nature and human interaction with forests.

-- Ensure students understand the ecological web.
+- Ensure participants understand the ecological web.
 It is important to understand the ecology of forests.
 This knowledge leads to a better understanding of nature’s processes.

 Contact us